ajguerrer/notebook/content/unit-testing/integration_testing.md

 There are many ways to cleanup a database between tests:

-- **Restore a backup database before each test** - Works, but slow.
+- **Restore a backup database before each test** - Works, but is slow.
 - **Cleanup data at the end of the test** - Might be skipped when test fails.
 - **Wrap each test in a transaction and then don't commit** - Makes behavior between production and testing inconsistent.